 Your WooCommerce order management couldn’t be any simpler with our innovative drag-and-drop feature that allows you to prioritize your orders.
 Better still, Katana automatically redistributes finished goods and raw material based on the new workflow, so you can finish those all-important orders and never miss a deadline.

 Most product-making businesses leverage their online (and offline) presence by selling through different channels.
 With Katana, you can manage multiple sales channels and inventory, all from one dashboard.

 You can create a prioritized task list for all your team members and workstations.
 This allows you and any employees to know exactly what tasks need to be completed.
 Also, you can get an overview of a production's status, as tasks can be set to start, in progress or complete.

 Finally, to make your WooCommerce order management truly automated, Katana automatically calculates your manufacturing costs based on your BOMs and production operations defined for a specific product.

-Following the five hacks listed above in this article is certainly going to help you get more control over your orders.
+Following the automation hacks listed above in this article is certainly going to help you get more control over your orders.
 However, if you decide to continue without implementing a WooCommerce order management plugin, you’re going to find that optimizing your businesses performance is an uphill struggle.

 Why not take it out for a test drive?
 Katana offers a 14-day free trial, so you can connect your WooCommerce store and see for yourself how it can give you the breathing space to scale your business.